MaEtUgR/py-dependency-install/README.md

 ### Toggle `pip`, `setuptools`, and `wheel` installs/updates off

-The `pip`, `setuptools`, and `wheel` install/updates can be toggled off in your configuration.
-Use one or more of the `update-pip`, `update-setuptools`, and `update-wheel` settings with a boolean string to customize the default behavior:
+The `pip`, `setuptools`, `packaging`, and `wheel` install/updates can be toggled off in your configuration.
+Use one or more of the `update-pip`, `update-setuptools`, `update-packaging`, and `update-wheel` settings with a boolean string to customize the default behavior:

 ```yaml
 steps: